marvintv/marvintv/README.md

-Hey there!
-I'm anengineer who loves solving problems.
 When I'm not staring at my terminal, you can find me on the slopes snowboarding or on the mats practicing jiu-jitsu.
-I'm always on the lookout for developing efficiency.
+I'm always on the lookout for developing connections.

 ### Currently Working On